Vishnu-Sai-Althuru/Mini-Internship-Project/README.md

-# Mini-INTERNSHIP-PROJECT
+# Mini-Internship-Project
-Project Title:-Multi-Traffic Scene Perception Based on Supervised Learning
+Project Title:-  Multi-Traffic Scene Perception Based on Supervised Learning
 Objective:
                 Highway traffic accidents bring huge losses to people's lives and property.
 The advanced driver assistance systems (ADAS) play a significant role in reducing traffic accidents.
 Multi-traffic scene perception of complex weather condition is a piece of valuable information for assistance systems.
 Based on different weather category, specialized approaches can be used to improve visibility.
 This will contribute to expand the application of ADAS.